-This data sheet applies for hot and cold rolled sheet and strip, semi-finished products, bars and rods, wire and sections as well as for seamless and welded tubes for pressure purposes.
+This data sheet applies to stainless steel 316Ti / 1.4571 hot and cold rolled sheet and strip, semi-finished products, bars and rods, wire and sections as well as for seamless and welded tubes for pressure purposes.

 Construction encasement, doors, windows and armatures, off-shore modules, container and tubes for chemical tankers, warehouse and land transportation of chemicals, food and beverages, pharmacy, synthetic fibre, paper and textile plants and pressure vessels.
 Due to the Ti-alloy, resistance to intergranular corrosion is guaranteed after welding.

 |Chromium (Cr)||16.50 - 18.50||16.50 - 18.50||16.50 - 18.50||16.50 - 18.50|

 |Nickel (Ni)||10.50 - 13.50||10.50 - 13.502)||10.50 - 13.50||10.50 - 13.502)|